mashuaihh/You-Dont-Know-JS/async & performance/ch3/2_WhatIsPromise.md

 The `x + y` operation assumes both `x` and `y` are already set.
 In terms we'll expound on shortly, we assume the `x` and `y` values are already *resolved*.

-It would be nonsense to expect that the `+` operator by itself would somehow be magically capable of detecting and waiting around until both `x` and `y` are resolved (aka ready), only then to do the operation.
-That would cause chaos in the program if different statements finished *now* and others finished *later*, right?

 How could you possibly reason about the relationships between two statements if either one (or both) of them might not be finished yet?
 If statement 2 relies on statement 1 being finished, there are just two outcomes: either statement 1 finished right *now* and everything proceeds fine, or statement 1 didn't finish yet, and thus statement 2 is going to fail.

-If this sort of thing sounds familiar from Chapter 1, good!

 Let's go back to our `x + y` math operation.
 Imagine if there was a way to say, "Add `x` and `y`, but if either of them isn't ready yet, just wait until they are.
 Add them as soon as you can."